 The criteria for success for all four: The work needs to be defined, recurring and predictable.

-Data on your matters can make fixed fees a simple and straightforward process.
+Data on your legal matters can make fixed fees a simple and straightforward process.
 Consider this graph, which shows the Xakia quadrant – matters mapped by complexity and strategy.
 (The size of the circle corresponds to the size of the matter, adding a third dimension.)

-Remember that we’re looking for matters that are defined, recurring and predictable.
-For now, let’s ignore the right side of the chart, which shows matters of high strategic value.
+Remember that we’re looking for legal matters that are defined, recurring and predictable.
+For now, let’s ignore the right side of the chart, which shows legal matters of high strategic value.
 For these projects, you may want to preserve immediacy and flexibility (and be willing to pay for it).

 Of the lower strategic value categories:

 - Complex + Low Strategic Value: In the upper left quadrant, matters are legally complex, although they don’t have much bearing on the company’s strategic plan.
-Consider engaging a boutique specialist on a flat fee per period or portfolio fixed fee; either way, this “brain drain” work is covered, and you have absolute budget predictability.
+Consider engaging a boutique specialist on a flat fee per period or portfolio fixed fee.
+Either way, this “brain drain” work is covered, and you have absolute budget predictability.

-- Simple + Low Strategic Value: In the lower left quadrant, matters are both straightforward and unstrategic.
+- Simple + Low Strategic Value: In the lower left quadrant, legal matters are both straightforward and unstrategic.
 For fixed fees, this is a target-rich environment: Outline fixed fees per matter or deliverable, then review two years’ worth of data to find average volume – instant budget Zen.

-With data in hand, you can start a meaningful conversation with your law firms; after all, it will be easier for them to create accurate fixed fee proposals when you supply reliable information on scope and work volume.
+With data in hand, you can start a meaningful conversation with your law firms.
+After all, it will be easier for them to create accurate fixed fee proposals when you supply reliable information on scope and work volume.
 It’s a discussion that most, if not all, of your firms should be more than willing to have: In Altman Weil’s Law Firms in Transition survey, 85 percent of managing partners said their firms were pursuing proactive conversations about pricing and budgets.

 Taking the time to establish smart fixed fees now will set up your Legal Department for success in 2019 and beyond.
 Indeed, according to Altman Weil’s CLO data, 70.5 percent of teams that implemented alternative or fixed fee arrangements report a significant improvement in cost control; 74.7 percent report a significant improvement in outside counsel performance.